Internal Communication in International Companies: Succeeding

 Many teams confuse translation with understanding.
 However, a word-for-word translated content can remain opaque.
 Acronyms, internal references, humor, HR formulations, or managerial nuances travel poorly.

 This is where true communication skills come into play.
 Knowing how to write concisely, prioritize information, adapt a tone, anticipate objections, and think about readability.
-For teams looking to strengthen this foundation, the resource on communication skills provides a good framework, especially regarding message adaptation to the audience.
+For teams wanting to strengthen this foundation, the resource on communication skills provides a good framework, particularly on adapting the message to the audience.

 Time and Time Zones Disrupt Collective Rhythms